apache/trafficcontrol/blueprints/to-locks.md

 We propose a locking mechanism by which you can guarantee the exclusivity of your changes.
 With CDN locks, you can ensure one or both of the following conditions:
-- Only you can make changes and snap/ queue your CDN (exclusive locks)
+- Only you can make changes and snap/ queue your CDN (hard locks)
-- Anybody can make changes but only you can snap/ queue your CDN (shared locks)
+- Anybody can make changes but only you can snap/ queue your CDN (soft locks)

-`Exclusive` locks will help in cases where you are not collaborating with other users on the changes that you are making to a CDN.
-We anticipate all automated scripts and cron jobs to make use of these exclusive locks.
+`Hard` locks will help in cases where you are not collaborating with other users on the changes that you are making to a CDN.
+We anticipate all automated scripts and cron jobs to make use of these hard locks.

-The second category of locks is `shared` locks.
+The second category of locks is `soft` locks.
 This will be useful in a scenario when a group of users is working on different parts of a CDN, but their changes are not related to each other.
-In such a case, any number of users can grab the shared lock and make changes on the CDN.
-However, only the first user who grabbed the shared lock can actually snap/ queue updates on the CDN.
+In such a case, say user `A` has acquired the `soft` lock on cdn `foo`.
+Now, any number of users (including `A`) can make changes on the CDN.
+However, only the first user who grabbed the soft lock, in this case, user `A`, can actually snap/ queue updates on the CDN.
 This way, the first user to grab the lock still has the chance to review the changes, and also ensure that nobody else snaps/ queues the CDN before they are done with their intended modifications.

 There is also the third option of not using locks at all, in which case, the software will behave exactly the way it does today, that is, no safety that your changes will not be corrupted by somebody else before you snap/ queue.

-For unlocking a CDN under normal circumstances, only the user who has acquired the lock can unlock it (both shared and exclusive).
+For unlocking a CDN under normal circumstances, only the user who has acquired the lock can unlock it (both soft and hard).
 However, in the rare case that a user `A` forgets to unlock a CDN, an `admin` role user can unlock the CDN on behalf of user `A`.

 ### Traffic Portal Impact